7 Amazing Benefits of Bergamot Essential Oil – Boost Your Mood and Health Naturally

 Bergamot essential oil has great properties for the skin.
 Due to its anti-inflammatory and antibacterial properties, bergamot essential oil can dramatically improve skin complexion by reducing the appearance of scars while keeping bacteria caused acne to a minimum.
 It’s recommended that skin applied bergamot essential oil be “FCF” which stands for “furocumarin free”.
 Furocumarins are very phototoxic meaning that if you apply them to your skin and then go out in the sun - even days later, you will get a nasty sunburn!

 As we’ve covered in this article, bergamot essential oil has a great capacity to keep bacteria to a minimum while it also smells fantastic.
 Why not combine these two benefits and use them to keep you odor free and smelling great?!
 Green Theory uses bergamot essential oil in its Citrus & Vanilla natural probiotic deodorant (Women’s Daily Wear Collection).
-Green Theory uses 100% all natural ingredients, odor fighting probiotics and detoxifying bentonite clay to leave you with fresh pits and peace of mind all day long!
+All Green Theorydeodorants use 100% all natural ingredients, odor fighting probiotics and detoxifying bentonite clay to leave you with fresh pits and peace of mind all day long!
+Additonally, we also use bergamot essential oil in our Polaris shampoo bar which is also formulated with all natural ingredients with the health and vibrancy of your hair as our main focus.

 What do you use bergamot essential oil for?
 Share your secrets in the comments below!